Social security contributions

 PAL tax is collected by the insurance company or pension fund, etc. that is obligated to withhold and pay the tax on behalf of the owner of the plan.

-Exit taxation applies for individuals leaving Denmark with shares, options, bonds, certain pension plans, certain property investments, etc. Specific exit tax rules apply for each type of asset.
+Exit taxation applies for individuals leaving Denmark with assets, including but not limited to shares, options, bonds, certain pension plans, certain property investments, etc. Specific exit tax rules apply for each type of asset.
 However, exit tax for individuals leaving with shares and bonds only applies if the individual has been subject to full Danish taxation for at least seven years within the last ten years before the cessation of tax liability.
 The rules apply to both Danish and foreign shares.
 Postponement may be possible provided a number of conditions are met and recurring obligations fulfilled.

 All individuals with a television, radio, or multimedia device with Internet access are liable to pay an annual media duty of DKK 2,527 (2018).
 The duty is covering some of the public spending associated with maintaining the state owned media agency, which provides television, radio, and Internet services.